The Irishman: Development

 In an interview with The Guardian, Scorsese mentioned that the original contemplation of this project started in the 1980s, stating: "Bob [De Niro] and I had tried for many years to come up with a project.
 This one actually started about 35 years ago with the idea of the remake of The Bad and the Beautiful and the sequel Two Weeks in Another Town.
 Somehow we exhausted that."
 Afterwards, Scorsese approached De Niro with an idea to do an aging hitman story, which did not move forward.
+Initially, De Niro and Scorsese were going to make a film adaptation of Don Winslow's novel The Winter of Frankie Machine.
 De Niro then revived that old discussion and "got the project underway" after reading a copy of the 2004 book I Heard You Paint Houses written by Charles Brandt, with Scorsese saying that De Niro "became rather emotional" as he told him about the lead character.
 Scorsese then became interested in directing a film adaptation of the book and in casting De Niro, Al Pacino, and Joe Pesci.

 The Irishman started its development phase in 2007.
 New plot materials and rewrites caused the movie to lose its place in the film release calendar, and Scorsese went on to direct three more films, Hugo (2011), The Wolf of Wall Street (2013) and Silence (2016), before returning to The Irishman.
 In September 2014, after years of development hell, Pacino confirmed that the film would be Scorsese's next project after Silence.
 In October 2015, De Niro stated that the film was still happening and could have started filming in 2016 with Steven Zaillian confirmed as screenwriter.
 De Niro also served as a producer for the film.
 In July 2017, it was reported that the film would be presented as a series of flashbacks of an older Frank Sheeran, depicted as recollecting his many criminal activities over several decades, with De Niro appearing "as young as 24 years and as old as 80."
 Producer Irwin Winkler defined the project as "the coming together of people that have worked together since we're kids together", while Jane Rosenthal said that "what will surprise you is, as a Scorsese movie, it is a slower movie. ...
 It is guys looking at themselves through an older perspective."